-The sector's regulations require VAMSA, which provides portfolio management and investment advice services, to carry out an assessment of the adequacy of the services provided in relation to the client.
-VAMSA can assess whether the services or financial instruments are adequate for the client only if the latter provides a series of information (depending on the type of client, his knowledge and experience, his financial situation and his investment objectives) by completing a questionnaire that will be submitted to the client or in the contract.
+The sector's regulations require VAMSA, which provides portfolio management and investment advice services, to carry out an assessment of the adequacy of the services provided in relation to the client and eventually on the services offered (for which there is not any management delegation on existing product issued by the client).
+VAMSA can assess whether the services or financial instruments are adequate for the client only if the latter provides a series of information (depending on the type of client, his knowledge and experience, his financial situation and his investment objectives, sustainability preferences) by completing a questionnaire that will be submitted to the client before the execution of contract.
 If VAMSA does not obtain the above information from the client, it must refrain from providing management or advisory services.